-We need additional capital to execute our business plan, and raising additional capital, if possible, by issuing additional equity securities may cause dilution to existing shareholders.
+We may need additional capital to execute our business plan, and raising additional capital, if possible, by issuing additional equity securities may cause dilution to existing shareholders.
 In addition, raising additional capital by issuing additional debt financing may restrict our operations.

-While we may be able to generate some funds from product sales, existing working capital will not be sufficient due to product introduction costs, operating losses and other factors.
+While we believe we have adequate financial resources for the next twelve months and we may be able to generate some funds from product sales, existing working capital may not be sufficient to achieve profitable operations due to product introduction costs, operating losses and other factors.
 Principal factors affecting the availability of internally generated funds include:

-- failure of product sales to meet planned projections; - · working capital requirements to support business growth; - our ability to control spending; and - acceptance of our product in planned markets.
+- failure of product sales to meet planned projections; - working capital requirements to support business growth; - our ability to control spending; and - acceptance of our product in planned markets.